28th July 2021

 Thanks to Pinkerbell Stoves for allowing us to film these videos in its store.

-There are clear benefits to burning wood or smokeless coal - a manufactured fuel that produces less smoke - instead of house coal.
+There are clear benefits to burning dry wood or smokeless coal instead of house coal.

 When we asked 1,434 Which? members*, wood was the most commonly used fuel, followed by smokeless coal.